 Unit test – purist versus practical

-Whenever you ask a question on unit testing in a forum there is always that one person whose only job is to point out that what you are doing is not unit testing but integration testing.
-It is important to know this difference but it is more important to not lose sight of the goal.
-Also, you need to adopt a terminology that works for you and your team rather than what purists think or say.
+Whenever you ask a question on unit testing in a forum, there is always that one person whose only job is to point out what you are doing is not unit testing but integration testing.
+It is important to know the difference but it is more important to not lose sight of the goal, ensuring a reliable and a bug-free application.
+Also, you need to adopt a terminology that works for you and your team, rather than what purists think or say.

-In absolute terms, if a test depends on anything that is not in your control, then it is not a unit test.
-For example, if a method that you are testing uses a public function or a function from an included library or a database or an external API, then it is not a unit test but an integration test.
-For a test to qualify as a unit test, you need to mock all these dependencies and get them under control, only then you can claim your test as unit test.
-Now that we have the purists happy, let us move to a more practical world view.
+In absolute terms, if a test depends on anything that is not in your control, it is not a unit test.
+For example, if a method that you are testing uses a public function, a method from an included library, database or an external API, it is not a unit test but an integration test.
+For a test to qualify as a unit test, you need to mock all these dependencies and get them under your control, only then you can claim your test as a unit test.
+Now that we have the purists happy, let us move to a more practical worldview.

-When a regular joe developer refers to a test as unit test, what she means is she is trying to test a functionality in a massive gnarly application that she thinks is a small independent unit.
-This unit might have some components that is not under her control.
-A regression test would test how these units behave when interconnected.
-Instead of debating whether what she is doing is unit testing, a better discussion in my opinion is trying to figure out what is the intention of the test and what needs to be controlled and not.
-Figuring this out and working on achieving this will add more value than debating whether something is a unit test or not.
+When a regular joe developer refers to a test as a unit test, what she means is, she is trying to test a functionality in a massive gnarly application that she thinks is a small independent unit.
+This unit might have some components that are not under her control.
+Instead of debating whether she is unit testing or integration testing, a better discussion is trying to figure out what is the intention of the test, what needs to be controlled/mocked and not.
+Helping her to figure this out and achieving this will add more value than debating whether a test is a unit test or integration test.